felikemath/research_projects/project3.md

 This game was implemented in Python.

-The class ballclass() is defined to hold ball states, such as the mass, size, location, speed with direction, etc. This class also has a few member methods to help handle the ball-bat collisions:
+The `class ballclass()` is defined to hold ball states, such as the mass, size, location, speed with direction, etc. This class also has a few member methods to help handle the ball-bat collisions:

--   def Is_Ball_in_Box_Range_Simple(self, boxrect) checks whether the ball hits the bat (box).
+-   `def Is_Ball_in_Box_Range_Simple(self, boxrect)` checks whether the ball hits the bat (box).
--   def Check_Ball_Hit_BoxTopLeftCorner (self, boxrect) checks whether the ball hits the top-left corner of the bat.
+-   `def Check_Ball_Hit_BoxTopLeftCorner(self, boxrect)` checks whether the ball hits the top-left corner of the bat.
--   def Check_Ball_Hit_BoxTopRightCorner (self, boxrect) checks whether the ball hits the top-left corner of the bat.
+-   `def Check_Ball_Hit_BoxTopRightCorner(self, boxrect)` checks whether the ball hits the top-left corner of the bat.
--   def Calc_BallSpeed_on_BoxTopLeftCorner (self, boxrect, boxspeed) calculates the speed and direction of the ball after hitting and bouncing back from the top-left corner of the bat.
+-   `def Calc_BallSpeed_on_BoxTopLeftCorner(self, boxrect, boxspeed)` calculates the speed and direction of the ball after hitting and bouncing back from the top-left corner of the bat.
--   def Calc_BallSpeed_on_BoxTopRightCorner (self, boxrect, boxspeed) calculates the speed and direction of the ball after hitting and bouncing back from the top-right corner of the bat.
+-   `def Calc_BallSpeed_on_BoxTopRightCorner(self, boxrect, boxspeed)` calculates the speed and direction of the ball after hitting and bouncing back from the top-right corner of the bat.

-The main() function starts with the instantiation of 4 (by default) balls with mass, initial speeds and locations.
-The game will progress through the “while True” loop until the player presses the “Esc” key or closes the game window.
-Main tasks handled inside the while loop include
+The `main()` function starts with the instantiation of 4 (by default) balls with mass, initial speeds and locations.
+The game will progress through the “while True” loop until the player presses the “_Esc_” key or closes the game window.
+The main tasks handled inside the while loop include

--   moving the bat left or right if the player presses the Left or Right Arrow key, respectively.
-Pressing the SHIFT key at the same time increases the speed.
+-   moving the bat left or right if the player presses the _Left_ or _Right_ Arrow key, respectively.
+Pressing the _SHIFT_ key at the same time increases the speed.
 -   looping over each ball to update its state based on its previous location and speed.
 If the ball would hit either a wall, a corner of the bat, or a side of the bat, compute its new speed to bounce back.
 -   looping over each pair of balls to check if a collision occurs between them.
 If yes, compute the new speed and direction of both balls.
--   calling the blit() function from the PyGame package for each drawing object to refresh display at its new location.
+-   calling the `blit()` function from the _PyGame_ package for each drawing object to refresh display at its new location.

 <button class="button button1"><a href="https://github.com/felikemath/P3_Bouncing_Ball_Simulation_Game">View the Project on GitHub</a></button>